BrunoScholles98/BrunoScholles98/README.md

 ---

 ## 👨‍💻 About Me
-I'm a network engineer and data scientist focused on:
+I'm a Network Engineer and Data Scientist focused on:

 - 🤖 Deep Learning (mainly with PyTorch)
 - 🖼️ Computer Vision and Image Processing